Raymond Antrobus: Writing

 The collection was a Poetry Book Society Choice, and won the Ted Hughes Award (judged by Linton Kwesi Johnson, Mark Oakley and Clare Shaw) in March 2019, followed in May 2019 by the Rathbones Folio Prize, awarded for the first time to a poet.
 The Perseverance was also shortlisted for the Griffin Prize, the Jhalak Prize, and the Somerset Maugham Award, and was chosen as Poetry Book of the Year by both The Guardian and The Sunday Times, and Book of the Year by the Poetry School.
 Also in May 2019, Antrobus was shortlisted for the Forward Prize for Poetry.
 In December 2019, The Perseverance was awarded the Sunday Times/University of Warwick Young Writer of the Year Award.

 Antrobus wrote his first picture book, Can Bears Ski?
 (2020), after being unable to find any children's titles with a deaf protagonist.

+His first non-fiction book, The Quiet Ear: An Investigation of Missing Sound: A Memoir, was published in 2025, receiving widely positive critical attention..
+Colin Grant noted in The Observer: "The Quiet Ear is dark and often heart-rending.
+But it is a testament to Antrobus's creativity and mirrors his poetry."
+Voice Magazine concluded: "Antrobus writes with lyrical precision and honesty, offering a narrative that is both personal and universally resonant.
+His exploration of sound and silence lingers on the page, urging readers to rethink how they experience the world and the people within it.
+The Quiet Ear is a book that listens to the past while shaping how we imagine the future."
+The book was described in The New York Times as "an insightful, bighearted memoir ... a nuanced discussion of the ways that race and deafness intersect", with the reviewer stating: The Quiet Ear' is a transformative story for all readers, offering an opportunity to discover the missing sounds and misunderstandings of their own experience — and begin to comprehend what it means to truly listen."

 Influence and recognition

 Antrobus was appointed a Member of the Order of the British Empire (MBE) in the 2021 New Year Honours for services to literature.

 In June 2022, Antrobus's poems "The Perseverance" and "Happy Birthday Moon" were added to the UK's OCR GCSE syllabus.

 In April 2022, Rose Ayling-Ellis, deaf actress and winner of Strictly Come Dancing, made history by signing a BSL version of Antrobus's children's picture book Can Bears Ski? on CBeebies – the first airing of a story told entirely in British Sign Language.
 That same month Ayling-Ellis signed and performed Antrobus's poem "Dear Hearing World" at the BSL rally on Trafalgar Square in support of the BSL Act.

 Antrobus was on the 2023 PEN Pinter Prize judging panel, alongside Ruth Borthwick and Amber Massie-Blomfield, when the award was won by Michael Rosen.

 Antrobus was nominated for the 2024 T. S. Eliot Prize, alongside Karen McCarthy Woolf, Carl Phillips, Gboyega Odubanjo, Rachel Mann and others.

+On April 14, 2026, Antrobus was named a Guggenheim Fellow.